Fire-proofing Your Home Landscape With Composted Mulch

 - It enhances the landscape’s visual aesthetics.

 In spite of these positive attributes, many mulches are combustible presenting a serious hazard to home landscapes in wildfire-prone areas.
 A combustible material is defined as one capable of igniting, burning and supporting combustion when subjected to fire or heat.
+This should be taken into consideration when planting near buildings.

 In 2008, the Carson City Fire Department, Nevada Tahoe Conservation District, University of Nevada and the University of California Cooperative Extension conducted a field evaluation on the combustibility of various landscape mulches.
 Mulch is defined as any material (organic or inorganic) used to cover soil surface for a variety of purposes.